 After a few circles around the same mountain top and some quick chatter between the pilot and our guide, we found our landing spot.
 Our pilot said guys this will be a run and dump, so have everything ready to go.
 My eyes lit up when I realized we were landing on the tallest peak in the area.

 Like something from a movie, the pilot made some quick adjustments and started his sideways descent towards our landing area that was no bigger than 8×8 feet.
-Within the blink of an eye we had landed on a rocky, snow covered piece of terrain that was still above the clouds.
+Within the blink of an eye, we had landed on a rocky, snow-covered piece of terrain that was still above the clouds.

 Our guide jumped out, checked the area, gave the signal and the pilot, saying good luck to us, motioned for us to vacate the helicopter.
-With the sounds of the helicopter blades hitting the gusting mountaintop wind, I unbuckled and with one foot hanging out I leapt onto the frozen landscape.
+With the sounds of the helicopter blades hitting the gusting mountaintop wind, I unbuckled and with one foot hanging out I leaped onto the frozen landscape.

 With adrenaline rushing, I quickly grabbed my day pack and headed to the meeting point.
 Our guide gave the thumbs up and the helicopter took off.
 The sound of the blades quickly faded away into the sound of the raging wind off the mountain top.